 Bank Owned Life Insurance (BOLI)

-A Bank Owned Life Insurance program is offered to a bank as an opportunity to take advantage of tax deferred cash value growth.
-The Comptroller of the Currency (OCC) needs to approve the use of a BOLI if it is incidental to their banking function.
+A Bank Owned Life Insurance program is offered to a bank as an opportunity to take advantage of using life insurance to cover key employees and tax deferred cash value growth.
 A BOLI use includes:

 - Key-person insurance